German MEP challenges Suica on conflict of interest

 Croatia's European Commission nominee, Dubravka Šuica, said on Thursday evening (3 October), during her grilling by MEPs for the post, that she will work "towards the rule of law and transparency".

-However, Šuica has recently been criticised in her home country for a lack of transparency..
+However, Šuica has recently been criticised in her home country for a lack of transparency.

 Join EUobserver today